CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/transfers-between-balances.md

 # Transferring funds between balances

 Transfers allow you to manage the movement of funds between the balances of your Currencycloud accounts.
-You can move funds from your house account to sub-accounts, sub-account to sub-account, and sub-account to house account.
+You can move funds from your house account to sub-accounts and from sub-account to house account.

 In this integration guide, we will cover how to transfer balance from one account to another.
 Please note that no currency conversion is performed during a transfer, the sending and receiving accounts must therefore hold money in the same currency.